1 Course Overview

 1.6 Believe in yourself!

-This course, and the knowledge and skills we will help you learn, is new to everybody.
-The phrase we hear most often is “everyone else must already know this?!”.
+Our students have an extremely diverse range of backgrounds, so we assume the knowledge and skills we will help you to learn are new to everybody.
+The phrase we hear most often is: “everyone else must already know this?!”.
 If you already knew the content, you would not be on this course or programme.
-We have a diverse cohort of students where some come from a science background while others do not, but no one has covered this combination of quantitative research methods in psychology.
-It might be challenging and take some trial and error, but every single one of you can do this.
+Some of you come from a science background while some of you do not, but no one has covered this combination of quantitative research methods in psychology.

 1.7 Acknowledgements